ncase/blog/src/posts/research-notes-oct-2024.md

 **The Numerical Experiments:**

-Here's the plan to numerically test the above: (I already did a sloppy version of this experiment last year, need to re-do it more rigorously, as described below)
+Here's the plan to numerically test the above: (I already did a sloppy version of this experiment last year, need to re-do it more rigorously, as described below. *(Update Oct 9: did it! see end of this section.)* )

 Set up for the numerical simulation: